Contract

 Regarding the criteria for the motivation letter, CES staff are interested in what inspires a student to apply.
 Why are they drawn to this programme, to Maastricht University or to Europe?
 Students may want to highlight academics and certain courses, the culture, history or personal goals.
 The motivation letter should be 1-2 pages in length.

-An academic letter of recommendation is a 1 page letter (approximately) that highlights a student's academic background, character, academic or career goals and other related interests or achievements.
+An academic letter of recommendation is a one page letter (approximately) that highlights a student's academic background, character, academic or career goals and other related interests or achievements.
 The letter expands upon a student's record or transcript, providing insight into what kind of student they are and their suitability for the programme.
 It should be written by a professor, academic or study abroad advisor.

 Please note that once your course list is finalised you will receive a course approval form which you will need to fill in with the help of your home institution.